Cisco-Talos/cvdupdate/README.md

 ## License

-cvdupdate is licensed under the Apache License, Version 2.0 (the "License").
-You may not use the cvdupdate project except in compliance with the License.
+CVD-Update is licensed under the Apache License, Version 2.0 (the "License").
+You may not use the CVD-Update project except in compliance with the License.

 A copy of the license is located [here](LICENSE), and is also available online at [apache.org](http://www.apache.org/licenses/LICENSE-2.0).